accordproject/techdocs/website/versioned_docs/version-0.21/tutorial-studio.md

 ---
 id: version-0.21-tutorial-studio
-title: With Template Playground
+title: With Template Studio
 original_id: tutorial-studio
 ---

-This tutorial will walk you through the steps of editing a clause template in [Template Playground](https://playground.accordproject.org/).
+This tutorial will walk you through the steps of editing a clause template in [Template Studio](https://studio.accordproject.org/).

 We start with a very simple _Late Penalty and Delivery_ Clause and gradually make it more complex, adding both legal text to it and the corresponding business logic in Ergo.